 “Render unto Caesar that which is Caesar’s.”
 Of course, this biblical quote could also mean that Caesar owns and is owed nothing.
 After all, what authority can Caesar claim, compared to God’s?
 The opposite meaning jams our senses.
 Weapon mentors worship Jesus’ torture rack and drown His sacred ideals in blood — symbolic or all-too-real, take your pick.

 What more can we expect from weapon Christianity — that venerable relief program for smug desperadoes?
 The other world religions are not far behind in stealth hypocrisy.
 Cults of abnegation do weapon mentality a great favor.
 They alienate the best souls from the practice of politics into listless isolation and pseudo-mystical contemplation.
-The only creeds more despicable than those that encourage the devout to give up on the real world are those that encourage them to simplify the problems of this world by means of more brutality.
+The only creeds more despicable than those that encourage the devout to give up on the real world are those that encourage them to simplify the problems of this world by brutal means.

-Yet the essential good will of those believers has allowed their creed to endure despite errors and hypocrisy compounded as a result of their submission to WeaponWorld.
+Yet the essential good will of those believers allowed their creed to last despite errors and hypocrisy aggravated by their submission to WeaponWorld.
 PeaceWorld would make good politics and good religion symbiotic: each reinforcing the good in the other and curbing its ill effects.

 Officials love to administer weighty oaths.
-The nastier the institution, the more rumbling its oath of allegiance and the more often it will need to be invoked.
-Hitler was an fervent organizer of mighty oath-taking ceremonies that bound his people more closely to him — to their ultimate destruction.
+The nastier the institution, the more rumbling its oath of allegiance and the more often it is invoked.
+Hitler was an fervent believer in mighty oath-taking ceremonies that bound his people more closely to him — to their ultimate destruction.
 It is easier to get people to murder one another if you make them swear an oath to that effect.

 Weapon societies glorify suicidal self-sacrifice.
 Prism propaganda contradicts “live and let live” principles everyone knows are preferable.
 Paul Lackman points to the Japanese kamikazes and mass suicides of World War II (sic).
-However, every sacrificial tendency of weapon mentality should be included, whichever side practices then, since they are essentially interchangeable.
-The first kamikaze pilot of the Pacific War was an American Marine who crashed into a Japanese ship during the battle of Midway.
+However, every sacrificial tendency of weapon mentality should be included, regardless of the side that practices then, since they are essentially interchangeable.
+The first kamikaze pilot of the Pacific War was an American Marine who crashed into a Japanese warship during the battle of Midway.

 What state of mind would you have to be in, to drop a bomb on a bustling city center?
-Picture yourself flying over a major metropolis, as you would just before landing at your destination airport.
-See it clearly through the window?
+Picture yourself flying over a major metropolis as you would just before landing at a destination airport.
+See it clearly through the port hole?
 Ok, now drop your bomb.
 You would have to be nuts.
 Either a desperate terrorist aggrieved by a lifetime of suffering, humiliation and the threat of non-too-picky death by drone bombardment; or a valiant military pilot serving out your military obligation to fulfill your dream of flying.